 Note: Parental Responsibility is defined by the Children Act 1989 as “all the rights, duties, powers, responsibilities and authority which by law a parent has in relation to the child and his property”.

 ** The Governors have defined ‘Sibling’ as full, step, half, foster and adopted brothers or sisters living at the same address.

 *** The service premium is additional funding paid annually to schools under Section 14 of the Education Act 2002 for the purposes of supporting the pastoral needs of the children of UK Armed Services personnel.

 **** The pupil premium is additional funding paid annually to schools under Section 14 of the Education Act 2002 for the purposes of supporting the attainment of disadvantaged children.

 ***** The distance from the child’s normal home front door from the main gate of the school in a straight line, measured on a map, will be used as the determining factor, nearer addresses having priority.
 The normal home address will be taken to be the home in which the children sleeps for the majority of the school week.
 Parents may be asked for proof of address.
 For children of UK Armed Service personnel and other Crown servants returning to the area proof of posting is all that is required.

-The School was over-subscribed for admission in September 2017.
-The ‘cut-off’ point score was 0 this was out of a maximum total of 540 (i.e. applicants who had 0 point were prioritised in order of those living closest to the school in 2017.
+The School was over-subscribed for admission in September 2018.
+The ‘cut-off’ point score was 264, this was out of a maximum total of 540 in 2018 (i.e. applicants who had fewer than 264 points would not have been offered a place) in 2018.

 In the event of parents being refused a place for their child, they have the right of appeal to an independent panel.
-Information explaining how to appeal will be sent should your application be unsuccessful, or can be found on the school’s website.
+Information explaining how to appeal will be sent via the Local Authority should your application be unsuccessful.
 Repeat applications within the same academic year will not be considered unless there has been a significant change in circumstances.